How George Floyd’s death is fueling a push for affordable housing in mostly White parts of D.C.

 That means more, she said, than removing Newland’s plaque from the traffic circle, as some residents have been seeking.
 It requires allowing “for Black and Brown Washington to get a chance for the affordability pie here in Chevy Chase.”

-The task force endorsed rezoning the neighborhood’s commercial core to allow for more housing, including subsidized units.
+The task force also called for allowing housing along the neighborhood’s commercial core, including subsidized units.
 It also recommended that the city rebuild the Chevy Chase Library and Community Center to accommodate affordable apartments — an idea that Mary Rowse, a longtime neighborhood activist, dismissed as unnecessary.

 “Such a project could take years and millions of dollars without a guarantee that more than a token number of units are available to those in need,” she wrote in an email.